iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 #### <i class="fas fa-times-circle"></i> We're not using `devtmpfs` here
 {: .no_toc }

 If you examine current mounts in your host system, you'll probably see that `/dev` is mounted as `devtmpfs`.
 While it may appear straightforward to employ that, it's unacceptable for **a container**, as it exposes *all* device nodes to the container, which violates the purpose of isolation of containers.
-See [this answer][devtmpfs] on Unix & Linux Stack Exchange.
+See [this answer](https://unix.stackexchange.com/q/77933/211239) on Unix & Linux Stack Exchange.
 </div>

 To do this manually, you'll issue the following commands in a shell.